Rola (model)

-Rola (ローラ, Rōra) is a Japanese fashion model, TV personality, actress and singer of Japanese, Russian and Bangladeshi descent.
+Rola (ローラ, Rōra) is a Japanese-born fashion model, TV personality, actress and singer of Japanese, Russian and Bangladeshi descent.
 As a model, she is known for her regular appearances in the Japanese fashion magazine Vivi and in numerous commercials.
 Since 2011, Rola has also become widely known as a tarento (TV personality) appearing on Japanese television regularly and has one of the largest social media followings of any Japanese celebrity.
 Rola was previously represented by the management agency Libera in Japan.

 Early life and education

 Rola was born in Tokyo, Japan.
 Her biological mother is Japanese with a quarter Russian heritage and her father is Bangladeshi.
 She moved to Bangladesh at the age of one where she attended an American international school.
 At the age of nine, she returned to Japan after her parents were divorced, then she was primarily raised by her step-mother, who is Chinese.
 She has a twin brother, Ryo, with whom she is said to get along well, and has a younger half-brother and half-sister who are twins.
 She and her brother were raised as Muslims by their father, but he allowed them to eat pork due to its prevalence in Japanese culture.